Case Study

 Facility Renovation Improves Processes for Production and People

-Reimagining constrained space leads to increased plant capacity, improved production processes and overall better manufacturing efficiency for Tyson Foods in the Midwest.
+Reimagining constrained space leads to increased plant capacity, improved production processes and overall better manufacturing efficiency for a food processing company.

 Challenge